Dewar help control and maintain the liquid nitrogen density.

 Conclusion

 Liquid nitrogen’s low temperature, non-toxicity, and inert properties make it a valuable tool across industries.
 However, understanding its density, weight, and expansion properties is crucial for safe and effective use.
-Whether it’s used for preserving food or medical samples, liquid nitrogen’s versatility continues to make it a critical component in both everyday and specialised applications.
+Whether used for preserving food or medical samples, liquid nitrogen’s versatility continues to make it a critical component in everyday and specialised applications.

 No comment